BCC Communication Pathway

 Reach and Serve

 Summer outward focus initiative.
-Fall class registration opens with baton invitation language.
-New small group semester launches with baton check-in built in.
+Fall class registration opens.
+New small group semester launches.

 Q4 · Oct–Dec